 Casket spray – a cascading assortment of funeral flowers that are placed on top of the casket

-Standing easel display – flower arrangements which are attached to a free-standing easel placed in a wreath.
+Standing easel display – flower arrangements that are attached to a free-standing easel placed in a wreath.

 #17 – PALLBEARERS